geraldOslo/RootResolverAI/README.md

  Use AI to do scoring of endodontic  treatment outcomes Repository for the Python code used in the project

-# Update
-Mai 31 2024 - the repository will be updated with new code in the next few days

 ## Background
 Anonymized clips from periapical radiographs obtained and scored in the project Outcome of endodontic treatment at the Department of Endodontics, UiO[1] are used to train different machine learning models on PAI scoring.
 See repository EndodonticMeasurements [2] for details on the data aquisition.